 She nodded once, still not looking at him.

 "I suppose I should thank you."

-Recognizing the symptoms, he asked sharply, "When did you last sleep?"
+"When did you last sleep?" he demanded.

 The girl was shaking her head, getting to her feet.
 "No, no, I'm fine.
 I'll just go have a nap in Gryffindor Tower.
 Maybe get Kreacher to bring me a sandwich—"

 He knew she would faint, had resigned himself to the fact, and he was just quick enough to get up and get in the way of her drop to the stone floor.
 He was not strong enough to do anything but hold her up, long enough for Poppy to rush forward and lift Granger onto the bed by magic.